est_signal: Estimate the signal

 cpt

 A positive integer vector with the locations of the change-points.
-If missing, the ID_pcm or the ID_cplm function (depending on the type of the signal) is called internally to extract the change-points in x.
+If missing, the ID_pcm or the ID_plm function (depending on the type of the signal) is called internally to extract the change-points in x.

 type

 A character string, which defines the type of the detected change-points.
 If type = ``mean'', then the change-points represent the locations of changes in the mean of a piecewise-constant signal.
-If type = ``slope'', then the change-points represent the locations of changes in the slope of a continuous, piecewise-linear signal.
+If type = ``slope'', then the change-points represent the locations of changes in the slope of a piecewise-linear and continuous signal.

 Details